 Many people who have a serious illness are concerned about becoming addicted to pain medicines.
 Addiction usually isn't an issue in people who don't have a history of substance abuse.
 If your pain or illness improves, your doctor can slowly and safely lower your dose of pain medicine until you don't need it any more.

-to your doctor.
-He or she can talk to you about your concerns and about the best
+If you are worried about side effects or about getting addicted to pain medicine, talk to your doctor.
+He or she can talk to you about your concerns and about the best medicines for you.

 Your palliative care team can help with more than just pain.
 They can help you with problems such as shortness of breath, nausea, lack of energy, anxiety, depression, constipation, or difficulty sleeping.

-your side effects.
+Sometimes side effects bother you more than anything else.
+Tell your palliative care provider about all of your side effects.
 He or she may be able to give you medicines or other treatment that can help if:

-You feel like you cannot breathe well.
+- You feel like you cannot breathe well.

-You feel tired or weak.
+- You feel tired or weak.

-You have problems sleeping.
+- You have problems sleeping.

-You have itchy skin or a dry mouth.
+- You have itchy skin or a dry mouth.

-Your muscles are twitching or jerking.
+- Your muscles are twitching or jerking.